Electronic-Mango/rss-reader-telegram-bot/README.md

   # RSS feed link.
 Notice {source_pattern} substring, it will be replaced with whatever source you input when adding a subscription.
   url: http://feedlink1.com/{source_pattern}/rss
   # Configure whether updates will contain RSS entry title.
-  # Case sensitive, optional, defaults to "false".
+  # Case-sensitive, optional, defaults to "false".
   show_title: true
   # Configure whether updates will contain RSS entry description.
-  # Case sensitive, optional, ddefaults to "false".
+  # Case-sensitive, optional, defaults to "false".
   show_description: true
   # List of strings which will be trimmed out of both title and description.
-  # Filters are case sensitive.
+  # Filters are case-sensitive.
 Whole field is optional and defaults to an empty string.
   filters:
     - some string
     - some other string